Medical Claims Processor: Job Description, Duties and Requirements

 A career as a medical claims processor requires little formal education, though the job demands a working knowledge of the health insurance industry.
 Learn about the training, job duties, and certification to see if this is the right career for you.

 A medical claims processor manages insurance claims from patients in doctors' offices or at insurance companies.
 It is the job of the claims processor to analyze and process the insurance claim, checking it for validity.
-Medical claims processors are not required to have any formal education, but some training courses may help to attain the recommended certification through the Certified Medical Reimbursement Specialist exam.
-Due to the nature of the work, it is vital that the processor be knowledgeable about the health insurance industry.
+Medical claims processors are not required to have any formal education, but some training courses may help them obtain voluntary certification.

 |Median Salary (2013)*||$36,230 (for insurance claims and policy processing clerks)|

 Source: *U.S. Bureau of Labor Statistics

 Job Duties of a Medical Claims Processor

 A medical claims processor validates the information on all medical claims from patients seeking payment from their insurance company.
 Claims must be thoroughly reviewed to ensure that there is no missing or incomplete information.
 In addition, a processor must keep meticulous records of claims and follow up on lapsed cases.

 Medical claims processors are expected to have an extensive knowledge of medical terminology, as well as experience using a computer.
 Since medical claims processors must approve or deny payment to doctors, it is vital that they know how to correctly read and assess medical documents.
 Good communication skills are necessary to converse with doctors' offices or insurance companies if there is a problem with the claim.

 There are no set educational requirements for medical claims processors.
 Companies may provide on-the-job training, though some previous knowledge or courses in the field may be required to enter the profession.
 Some schools offer vocational training or certificate programs for claims processing, which may help to start or advance a career.